amruthas15/Flix/README.md

 The following **additional** features are implemented:

-- [X ] User can access a specific genre-based collection of films now playing (animation).
+- [X] User can access a specific genre-based collection of films now playing (animation).
--[X] User can choose to use dark mode, accessible from all view controllers.
+- [X] User can choose to use dark mode, accessible from all view controllers.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):